entrity/stackedit-computer-vision/computer-usage/Webserver/mysql.md

 ```
 ### `.mylogin.cnf`

 Create a file with one or more identities for automatic login.
-I find this useful for automatic backups.
+I find this useful for automated backups or just keeping the password off of the command line.
 ```bash
 mysql_config_editor set --user=<user> --password --host=<host>
 ```